-OBJECTIVES

-The policies in this section apply to non-agricultural uses in the Agricultural Reserve land use designation in the County of Oxford.
-The following objectives apply to non-agricultural uses.

-OTHER APPLICABLE POLICIES ^{NO CONFLICT WITH} AGRICULTURAL GOALThe purpose of the policies is to permit new or expanded nonagricultural uses only where such uses do not conflict with the "Goal for Agricultural Policies" as set out in Section 3.1.1.
-1.

-SECONDARY IMPORTANCE To preserve and protect the prime agricultural area for long term viable agricultural use and avoid or minimize potential impacts on agricultural operations

-DIRECT TO SETTLEMENTS TO direct non-agricultural uses to settlements wherever possible.

-For the purposes of this Section, "Non-Agricultural Uses" include commercial, industrial, institutional, and recreational uses, residential uses, as well as renewable energy facilities and alternative energy facilities and infrastructure.
-These uses may only be permitted subject to the applicable policies of this plan including 3.1.4.1, 3.1.5 & 3.1.7.

-GENERAL INTENT It is the intent of this Plan that within the Agricultural Reserve designation, the use of prime agricultural land for agricultural, mineral, petroleum and environmental resources will be given a higher priority in land use decision making than its use for non-agricultural uses.
+OBJECTIVES The policies in this section apply to non-agricultural uses in the Agricultural Reserve land use designation in the County of Oxford.
+The following objectives apply to non-agricultural uses: NO CONFLICT WITH AGRICULTURAL GOAL To permit new or expanded non-agricultural uses only where such uses do not conflict with the "Goal for Agricultural Policies", as set out in Section 3.1.1; SECONDARY IMPORTANCE • To preserve and protect the prime agricultural area for long term, viable agricultural use and avoid or minimize potential impacts on agricultural operations; and, DIRECT TO SETTLEMENTS • To direct non-agricultural uses to settlements wherever possible.
+POLICIES For the purposes of this section, "Non-Agricultural Uses" include commercial, industrial, institutional, recreational and non-farm rural residential uses, as well as renewable energy facilities and alternative energy facilities and infrastructure .
+These uses may only be permitted subject to the applicable policies of this plan, including 3.1.4, 3.1.5, and 3.1.7.
+GENERAL INTENT It is the intent of this Plan that, within the Agricultural Reserve designation, the use of prime agricultural land for agricultural, mineral, petroleum, and environmental resources will be given a higher priority in land use decision making than its use for non-agricultural uses.

-3.1.5.1 Redevelopment of Non-Agricultural Uses for Agricultural Use may be rezoned to allow agricultural uses in accordance with the following policies:
+3.1.5.1 Redevelopment of Non-Agricultural Uses for Agricultural Use